Introduction

 15. Street Fighter — October 2026

-Why it matters: The iconic fighting game franchise gets a film reboot — the first since the 1994 Jean-Claude Van Damme original that became a beloved disaster.
+Why it matters: The iconic fighting game franchise gets a film reboot — the first since the 1994 Jean-Claude Van Damme original that built a dedicated cult following.

 What we know: Directed by Kitao Sakurai (Bad Trip), following a director change from Danny and Michael Philippou.
 Plot details remain under wraps.